 Police may have found Falls murder weapon

 Oct.
-30—A firearm recovered from the upper Niagara River rapids on Thursday may be a murder weapon.
+31—A firearm recovered from the upper Niagara River rapids on Thursday may be a murder weapon.

 Park Police patrol officers, who were dispatched to the area, confirmed that the item that was spotted from the bridge did appear to be a firearm.